canonical/kafka-operator/docs/how-to/h-manage-app.md

 #### Without client application downtime

 In some use-cases credentials should be rotated with no or limited application downtime.
-If credentials should be rotated with no or limited downtine, you can deploy a new charm with the same permissions and resource definition, e.g.
+If credentials should be rotated with no or limited downtime, you can deploy a new charm with the same permissions and resource definition, e.g.

 ```shell
 juju deploy data-integrator rotated-user --channel stable \
   --config topic-name=test-topic --config extra-user-roles=admin
 ```

-The `data-integrator` charm can then be related to the `kafka` charm to create a new user
+The `data-integrator` charm can then be related to the `kafka` charm to create a new user:

 ```shell
 juju relate kafka rotated-user
 ```

-At this point, we effectively have two overlapping users, therefore allowing applications to swap the password from one to another.
+At this point, we effectively have two overlapping users, so that applications can swap the password from one to another.
 If the applications consist of fleets of independent producers and consumers, user credentials can be rotated progressively across fleets, such that no effective downtime is achieved.